 8. The opportunity to participate in the student organizational leadership programs.

 The Registration Process

 In order to be eligible for the privileges and services available to student organizations, an organization must register with the Office of Student Activities and Involvement and have a minimum of three current Central Michigan University student members (University Center 101, 989.774.3016).
 Organization Re-registration must be completed by September 15th each year.
 Student Organizations will not be allowed to book space until this process is complete.

 The Registration of Organizations is done online using OrgSync:

-6. The president must complete the risk management form.
+6. The president must complete the risk management form, and the advisor, vice president and treasurer must complete position acceptance agreements.
 (This is automatically emailed after the OrgSync upload is complete.)